sesteva/react-polymer-angular/README.md

 - Install mongoDb and add it to your PATH

 ## Start
-Clone the following repo: https://github.com/sesteva/react-polymer-angular Please create a new branch.
-Use your name and lastname as Branch Name.
+Fork the following repo: https://github.com/sesteva/react-polymer-angular into your github account.
+When you are done pelase send us your repo link.

 ## Your task
 You will notice the project contains the same app implemented in 3 different JS frameworks.